LacunaSoftware/docs/docs.en-us/articles/rest-pki/dotnet/netcore.md

 Not yet available on this project.

 <a name="batch-xml-element" />
-### XML Element batch signature on the same document
+### Batch signature of XML elements on the same document

 Not yet available on this project.